ViralTexts/gtr-clusters/clusters/18770212-sn82014805-HowToTreatInsectStings.md

 eye, ear, mouth, or throat sometimes
 lead to serious consequences ; in such
 cases medical advice should always be
 sought for as soon as possible.
-Robber
 </td></tr></table>

 ---